centreon/centreon-documentation/cloud/monitoring/basic-objects/timeperiods.md

 1. In the **Time Period Name** and **Alias** fields, enter a name and a description.

-2. In the **Basic settings** section, for each day of the week, define the time periods during which the checks and notifications will be enabled.
+2. In the **Basic settings** section, for each day of the week, define the time periods during which the checks will be enabled.
 (Use the [syntax described below](#syntax-of-a-time-period).)

     - These definitions are applied every week, indefinitely.
     - If you leave the field blank for a specific day, there will be no supervision on that day for actions to which this time period is applied.

 3. Use the [**Time Range Exceptions** tab](#time-range-exceptions-tab) to include days that would not normally belong to the time period.

-4. Once you have created your time period, you can use it:
-    - In the **Check Period** field for hosts, host templates, services and service templates.
+4. Once you have created your time period, you can use it in the **Check Period** field for hosts, host templates, services and service templates.
-    - In the **Notification Period** field for notifications defined for hosts, host templates, services, service templates, contacts, or in the **Escalation Period** field for an escalation of notifications.

 ### Syntax of a time period